doc-kits/react/docs/emotion-facepaint.md

 };
 ```

 Index 0 in the array is your **"mobile first"** value.
-The values that follow in the array in this example correspond to the default Doc UI breakpoints, 768px and 1440px respectively.
+The values that follow in the array in this example correspond to the default Doc Kits: React breakpoints, 768px and 1440px respectively.

 If you had passed your own media queries, the following N-number of values in the array would correspond to each of the breakpoints you've defined.